 “I call on Congress to end Donald Trump's secret global drone program that kills the innocent and defenseless, tears communities apart, and hardens anti-US feeling among those who should be our allies.

-“I ask my elected representatives to conduct public investigations into Donald Trump’s overseas assassinations, and demand legislative change to stop the Trump Administration killing with impunity”
+“I ask my elected representatives to conduct public investigations into Donald Trump’s overseas assassinations, and demand legislative change, including the reform of the AUMF, which gives Donald Trump the authority to run a global assassination program with impunity”